Credit Card Asset-Backed Securities (ABS)

 Securitization of Credit Card Receivables

 The process of securitizing credit card receivables is like securitizing mortgages and other loan obligations.
 A card issuer sells a group of accounts to a trust, which issues securities backed by those receivables.
 The card issuer still services the account, but the assets are removed from its balance sheet.
-This allows the card issuer to issue more accounts and to reduce its capital reserve requirements, the amount of money banks are required by law to hold to do business.
-This money doesn't earn interest, so, naturally, the card issuer wants to reduce its required reserves as much as possible.
+This allows the card issuer to issue more accounts.
 As the cardholders pay on their accounts monthly, most of the money is sent to the trust, which pays the holders of the credit card ABSs interest and principal.
 The card issuer retains a servicing fee and part of the finance charge as profit, and includes part of the principal — the seller's interest.

 Securitization allows more rapid growth of banks specializing in credit card issuances by providing a source of funding and a way to transfer risk.
 Before the securitization of credit card receivables, card issuers borrowed money from a bank or relied on bank deposits to fund credit card loans.
 Securitization greatly expanded funding for credit card issuers, including monoline issuers, and issuers whose main business is not banking or issuing credit cards, such as Target.